 I loved love.
 Studied princesses like the bible, observed wardrobe choices, and fancied the royal lines.
 In order to be great, you would have to hang out with the great, right?
 I needed to know what it took to live happily ever after.

 What really fascinated me was the concept of the royal kingdom.
 There were so many people called to serve in it.
 You had paupers, handmaids, royal guards, florists, and many more.
 They all seemed like a close-knit family.
 I envied their royal lives.

-I grew up impoverished.
-Although a family of seven, mom and dad never wanted us to see their struggle.
-Sometimes I would go to school and see the girls with the latest accessories and clothes.
+Sometimes I’d go to school and see the girls with the latest accessories and clothes.
 I’d wish for those things.
-My childhood consisted of wanting the finer things in life.
-So I would pray for them.
+I wanted to fit in and wanted to feel accepted.
+I would pray for things to change.

-I didn’t want to be seen as impoverished so I would believe for greater things.
-Fancy houses, cars, watches, you name it (in my Shirley Caesar voice).
+I would believe for greater things.
+Mansions, cars, watches, you name it (in my Shirley Caesar voice)!
 Lacking did not set right with me.
-But I realized within myself that something was lacking.
+But I realized something was lacking within me.

 I couldn’t grasp it but something was missing.
 Although it was nice to dream for great things I was not fully satisfied.

 Blessed are those who hunger and thirst for righteousness, for they shall be filled.